 • Wait for the initiator to connect to the Testing Station and perform a Standard Login.
+This connection must not be within a Discovery Session.

-·Verify that the initiator performs an Initial Login Request.

-•Verify that the device does not move directly into the Full Feature Phase.

-Verify that the device does not attempt to go to Security stage after entering LoginOperational.

-·Verify that the Initial Login Request includes the protocol version supported, session and connection ID, and the negotiation stage that the initiator is ready to enter, if the DUT has set the T=1.
+- Verify that the DUT performs an Initial Login Request. - Verify that the DUT does not move directly into the Full Feature Phase. - Verify that the DUT does not attempt to go to Security stage after entering Operational Negotiation stage. - Verify that the Initial Login Request includes the InitiatorName and TargetName keys, the protocol version supported, session and connection ID, and the negotiation stage that the initiator is ready to enter, if the DUT has set the T=1.